itsbrunodev/itsbrunodev/README.md

-## Hello! 👋
+# About Me

-I'm Bruno, a self-taught full-stack developer who has been programming since 2020.
+I'm Bruno, a self-taught full-stack developer.
+I have been building web applications since 2020.
+My primary tools are TypeScript, Node.js, and React.

-My favorite programming language is TypeScript, and I love working with React and Node.js.
-I'm fluent in English, German, and Hungarian.
+I am fluent in English, German, and Hungarian.

+Outside of coding, I am a regular at the gym.
+It helps me stay active and focused.

+<a href="https://itsbruno.dev/about" target="_blank">Read more about me...</a>

 <img src="https://komarev.com/ghpvc/?username=brunolepis&style=flat">